generation-org/jfsjd-final-project/task-9/README.md

 >
 > - [Spring Beans and Dependency Injection](https://docs.spring.io/spring-boot/docs/2.0.x/reference/html/using-boot-spring-beans-and-dependency-injection.html)

 In this step, we'll define our Service interface and create an implentation that handles the interaction with MySQL Database.
-An interface is a contract that good software developers use to define a component's behavior without worrying about the implementation.
+An interface is a structure or syntax that allows software developers to define a component's behavior without worrying about the implementation.

 1. Create a new package in your Spring Boot project called `service`
 2. Create the `ItemService` interface with the functions needed to implement the Items CRUD: